lehnertz85/MacLockDesktopBackground/README.md

 # MacLockDesktop
 This project is used to lock the desktop image of an Apple computer.

+I have searched the webs to find the best method to lock down the background on Macs and this is the best.
+I origionally discovered this when 10.9 first came out and the origional source can be found [here](http://apple.stackexchange.com/questions/65938/how-to-restrict-changing-desktop-wallpaper).

+When a user attemps to change the desktop picture, it will let them, but it will get reverted back to the original after a few seconds.

+This method also prevents users from right clicking in safari to change the background.

+I'm not sure if there's any performance issues with this method, so use with caution.

-## Support OSes
+## Supported OSes
 Tested with Mac OS X 10.9 and 10.10

 #How-to